pfreixes/pfreixes.github.io/_posts/2016-04-02-Dependency-Injection-Libraries-Why-WhyNot-Python.md

     main(logger)
 {% endhighlight python %}

+Both cases removes the coupling between the functions and the instance creation, completly different to the tradtional factory pattern.
-Both cases remove the factory pattern used by the following code, where it leaves the code very coupled and tied.
-If we want to change the constructor of the *Logger* class we must modify the whole code where this class is instanciated.
+The next code shows how the use of factories into each function couples the codee. if we want to change the constructor for any reason, the constructor of the *Logger* class must be modified into the whole code.

 {% highlight python %}
 from mylogging import Logger